What is Anglicanism?

 Want to learn more about Anglicanism?
 Visit Anglican Compass

-Church of the Apostles is an Anglican Church and a member of the Anglican Communion which totals over 80 million people worldwide.
+Apostles Houston is an Anglican Church and a member of the Anglican Communion which totals over 80 million people worldwide.
 With origins in the English Reformation, but roots that can be traced to the early Church, Anglicans are a unique blend of several great traditions of Christianity.

 The word Anglican actually means “of England.”
 As British Christians, compelled by the word of God and the Holy Spirit, took their faith around the world during the colonial period, churches were established on every continent and in many nations.
 British pastoral leaders urged autonomy and collegiality with these daughter churches and, over time, separate provinces of the Anglican Church were established around the world.
 Most of these provinces correspond geographically to particular nations.

-Church of the Apostles is a member of the Anglican Church in North America and the Diocese of the Western Gulf Coast under the shepherding leadership of Bishop Clark WP Lowenfield.
+Apostles Houston is a member of the Anglican Church in North America and the Diocese of the Western Gulf Coast under the shepherding leadership of Bishop Clark WP Lowenfield.

 Anglican History